 UM: So you provide the tenants with very high security of tenancy?

 SB: We try to enable tenants to stay in their rental homes for as long as they would like.
 If there is a renovation going on, we try to keep the tenants inside their homes for as long as possible, instead of displacing them.
 Also, moving costs money and is very time consuming.
 As families grow or shrink in size, their usage for the habitual space changes too.
 For that, we developed the concept of Smart Housing.
-We now require that 30% of the subsidized buildings are ‘smart’.
+We now require that 30% of the subsidized buildings are ‘smart’, all of them come with locksmith hartford ct services.
 These units are flexible and adaptable to people’s current needs: As a tenant, you can change the walls inside the flats according to your needs.
 So, only if the tenants haven’t paid their rent for three or four months in a row, does the developer or landlord have a legal case to evict the tenant.

 UM: Can the developer increase the rent significantly after renovations?